core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This section defines the processing of CoAP messages with OSCORE.

+{{sec-examples}} provides a number of examples where the approach defined in this document is used to protect message exchanges.

+## Deviations from the Original Message Processing

 This document introduces the following two main deviations from the original OSCORE specification {{RFC8613}}.

 1. An "OSCORE endpoint", as a producer/consumer of an OSCORE option, can be not only an application endpoint (i.e., an origin client or server), but also an intermediary such as a proxy.